Many critical missions sharing one ultimate goal:

 NOTE

-Program investment decisions are made by the United Way Board of Directors at the recommendation of the Community Impact Council.
+Program investment decisions are made by the United Way Board of Directors at the recommendation of the Community Impact Committee.